 His production of KING, a devised piece based on the works of Stephen King with Peng!Palast in Switzerland, was on tour in central Europe from 2013-2016 and received its final performances as a part of the East Coast Horror Festival in Berne.
 New productions in the 2016/17 season included Decompression by Juli Zeh, a novel adaptation at the DNT in Weimar, Baby Talk a musical at the Stadttheater Ingolstadt, and the Shakespeare series One Night Stand: ein Shakespeare-iment at the Pfefferberg Theater in Berlin.

-In October Brian will open the second production of Peter Lund's new musical Stella: das blonde Gespenst vom Kurfürstendamm, about the life of Stella Goldschlag, at the Stadttheater Ingolstadt in October 2017.
+Brian opened the second production of Peter Lund's new musical Stella: das blonde Gespenst vom Kurfürstendamm, about the life of Stella Goldschlag, at the Stadttheater Ingolstadt in October 2017.
 Current projects include a new improv series at the German National Theatre and a devised piece based on Karel Capek's play R.U.R.: Rossum's Universal Robots premiering at the Futurology Conference at Stadttheater Ingolstadt in June of 2018.

 The Poetics of Provocation A recent article as a part of the "Stages of Resistance" blog for The Lark Theatre in NYC about Austrian playwright Elfriede Jelinek's work and its potential to be staged in the English-speaking world.